ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

 ## Mysterious pod restarts (aka pushing the edge of the envelope)

-Whether your application is growing organically or whether you are deliberately scale testing, it's helpful to recognize how $productName$ behaves as it reaches the edge of its performance envelope along any of these dimensions.
+Whether your application is growing organically or whether you are deliberately scale testing, it's helpful to recognize how Emissary behaves as it reaches the edge of its performance envelope along any of these dimensions.

-As $productName$ approaches the edge of its performance envelope, it will often manifest as mysterious pod restarts triggered by Kubernetes.
+As Emissary approaches the edge of its performance envelope, it will often manifest as mysterious pod restarts triggered by Kubernetes.
 This does not always mean there is a problem, it could just mean you need to tune some of the resource limits set in your deployment.
-When it comes to scaling, Kubernetes will generally kill an $productName$ pod for one of two reasons: exceeding memory limits or failed liveness/readiness probes.
+When it comes to scaling, Kubernetes will generally kill an Emissary pod for one of two reasons: exceeding memory limits or failed liveness/readiness probes.
 See the [Memory Limits](#memory-limits), [Liveness Probes](#liveness-probes), and [Readiness Probes](#readiness-probes) sections for more on how to cope with these situations.

 ## Memory limits

-$productName$ can grow in memory usage and be killed by Kubernetes if it exceeds the limits defined in its pod spec.
+Emissary can grow in memory usage and be killed by Kubernetes if it exceeds the limits defined in its pod spec.
 When this happens it is confusing and difficult to catch because the only indication that this has occurred is the pod transitioning momentarily into the `OOMKilled` state.
-The only way to actually observe this is if you are lucky enough to be running the following command (or have similar monitoring configured) when $productName$ gets `OOMKilled`:
+The only way to actually observe this is if you are lucky enough to be running the following command (or have similar monitoring configured) when Emissary gets `OOMKilled`:

 ```
     kubectl get pods -n ambassador -w
 ```

-In order to take the luck out of the equation, $productName$ will periodically log its memory usage so you can see in the logs if memory limits might be a problem and require adjustment:
+In order to take the luck out of the equation, Emissary will periodically log its memory usage so you can see in the logs if memory limits might be a problem and require adjustment:

 ```